 While this content may initially be shared within a consensual relationship, its unauthorized distribution is a violation of privacy.
 Victims endure public humiliation, harassment, reputational damage, and emotional trauma.
 Cybercriminals typically share the material on different social media platforms, adult websites, or mass text messages.

-No, they are two distinct crimes.
+- Sextortion: The abuser wants money or to force you into doing something.
+They threaten to release your images unless you pay or comply.
+Sextortion vs Revenge Porn – are two distinct crimes.
 While both involve NCII abuse, the former is classified as an act of extortion and the latter an act of abuse.
-You can learn more about the distinction between the two crimes in our comparison article.

 Why Are Revenge Porn Cases Increasing?